 Near St. Liborio, there is the Duke Ferdinando di Borbone apartment, where in which there are precious frescoes painted by Antonio Bresciani, representing religious scenes.

 On the last floor, there is the Astronomic Observatory where on the in the vault are depicted the rose of the winds and the zodiacal signs and of great illusionistic effect is the perspective of the balcony painted at the point connecting with the vault.

-It's present also a historical Garden, restored recently, described by the voyagers as a place of pleasure and beauty, realized by Francesco Farnese in the early XVIII century, following Ferdinando Galli Bibiena project, which represents and important mariage between the italian gardens characteristics and the france ones.
+It is present also a historical Garden, recently restored, described by the voyagers as a place of pleasure and beauty, realized by Francesco Farnese in the early XVIII century, following Ferdinando Galli Bibiena project, which represents an important marriage between the italian and French gardens characteristics..